Nog (Star Trek)

 Nog, played by Aron Eisenberg, is a recurring character on the science fiction television series Star Trek: Deep Space Nine (DS9).
-A member of the profit-driven alien species known as the Ferengi, he becomes the first Ferengi to join Starfleet.
+A member of the profit-driven alien species known as the Ferengi, he becomes the first Ferengi to join Starfleet, where he excels as first a cadet, and then an officer.
 He is the nephew of the Ferengi bartender Quark, a major character on the series; the son of Quark's brother Rom; and a close friend of Jake Sisko, the son of Deep Space Nine's protagonist Benjamin Sisko.
 Episodes of the series often paired Nog with Jake.

 Nog is the main character in the episode "It's Only a Paper Moon", which was noted for exploring his recovery from post-traumatic stress disorder.

 Fictional character biography

 In the Star Trek universe, Nog was born to Rom and Prinadora on Ferenginar in 2353.
 Later, he moved with his father to Deep Space Nine and worked at his uncle Quark's bar.
 This time is depicted in DS9, and Nog is characterized as being very mischievous and a slight delinquent.
 Throughout the course of the series, Nog befriends Jake Sisko.
 In the first seasons of DS9 he is, though reluctantly, one of the first students in Keiko O'Brien's school.
 When Rom, under pressure from Quark and Grand Nagus Zek, pulls Nog out of school, Jake tutors him without Rom's knowledge ("The Nagus").

 Recognizing his father's failure to capitalize on his proficiency in mechanics and electronics, and not wanting to follow in those footsteps, Nog resolves to go into a career where he can make something of himself.
 He requests a recommendation from Commander Benjamin Sisko to be admitted to Starfleet Academy ("Heart of Stone").
 Although Sisko takes considerable convincing that this young Ferengi is serious in this uncharacteristically unprofitable ambition for his species, Nog is admitted with his recommendation and becomes the first Ferengi in Starfleet ("Facets").

 Starfleet assigns Nog to Deep Space Nine as part of his cadet field training ("The Ascent").
 Upon returning to the station, he and Jake become roommates.
 As a cadet, Nog works mainly under chief of operations Miles O'Brien.
 Nog receives a commission as ensign shortly before Starfleet retakes Deep Space Nine during the Dominion War ("Favor the Bold").

 In the height of the Dominion War, Nog loses his leg due to a battle injury ("The Siege of AR-558").
 Although a biosynthetic leg is grown for him to replace the amputated one, after months of therapy Nog still feels phantom pain in his new leg.
 Nog chooses a holosuite simulation of a Las Vegas nightclub as the place to recuperate from his trauma and adjust to using an artificial limb, living in the holosuite until the simulated nightclub singer Vic Fontaine forces him to leave ("It's Only a Paper Moon").

 One of Sisko's final acts before joining the Prophets is to promote Nog to the rank of lieutenant junior grade (DS9: "What You Leave Behind").